 The equipment must be supplied by external power sources rated 12-28 VDC (nominal), max. range: 8-32 VDC.
-See Recommended power supply on page B-1.
+The ManPack T-TAC can be powered by MIL-STD battery packs, Cobham Satcom recommends PRC-152/PRC-148.

 Service

 User access to the interior of the system units is prohibited.
 Only a technician authorized by Cobham Satcom may perform service - failure to comply with this rule will void the warranty.